From Playing Cards to Oracle Cards: The Origins and History of Tarot

 Understanding the Tarot Deck: Major and Minor Arcana

-A tarot deck is made up of 78 cards, divided into the Major Arcana and the Minor Arcana.
+A standard tarot deck consists of 78 cards, divided into two main groups: the Major Arcana and the Minor Arcana.
+Each group serves a unique purpose, offering insights into different aspects of life.

 Tarot's Evolution and Popularity

-As tarot spread in Europe, it was assimilated by different cultures, and thus different interpretations and artistic styles were developed.
-Finally, in the 19th century, French occultist Eliphas Levi combined tarot with astrology, numerology and kabbalah, making tarot a significant source of esoteric wisdom as we know it today.
+As tarot spread across Europe, it absorbed influences from various cultures, leading to diverse interpretations and artistic styles.
+In the 19th century, French occultist Eliphas Levi combined tarot with astrology, numerology, and Kabbalah, transforming it into a comprehensive system of esoteric wisdom.

 The Rider-Waite Tarot Deck

-In 1909, British occultist Arthur Edward Waite teamed up with artist Pamela Colman Smith to develop the famous Rider-Waite tarot deck.
-Waite, deeply involved in the Hermetic Order of the Golden Dawn, wanted to create a tarot deck that would be suitable for more than just card games or divination.
-He undertook a project that would explore the spiritual and psychological potential of tarot, making it accessible to everyone, whether or not they were new to the subject.
+In 1909, British occultist Arthur Edward Waite and artist Pamela Colman Smith created the iconic Rider-Waite Tarot Deck.
+Waite, a member of the Hermetic Order of the Golden Dawn, wanted to create a deck that was accessible to everyone, not just seasoned practitioners.

 The Thoth Tarot